AtanasovAtanas/interactive-content/EN/09-HTTP-Basics/05-HTTP-Response.md

 </title>
 ```

-The HTTP response form the Web server returns:
+The HTTP response from the Web server returns:

 - Status code `200 OK`, which means that the **requested resource is found** and will be returned in the response body.